Lambert Wyts: Voyage to Spain

 His first trip described in his diary was a trip he took to Spain as a courtier accompanying Anna of Austria, the daughter of Emperor Maximilian II on her way to get married with the King Philip II of Spain in 1570.
 The future queen had set out from Prague in the company of her brothers, the Archdukes Albert and Wenceslaus.
 In September 1570 Wyts joined the party in Antwerp from which they set out and traveled by ship via Zeeland to Spain.
 He recounts that in the vicinity of the Isle of Wight, a helmsman of one of the ships in the convoy caused a near collision with the ship of Anna of Austria.
 The helmsman was grabbed and thrown into the sea.
-He describes the dress of the women of Biscay and recounts that the party of Anna of Austria was met by 2,000 envoys of the king of Spain, including about 50 musicians.
+He describes the dress of the women of Biscaye and recounts that the party of Anna of Austria was met by 2,000 envoys of the king of Spain, including about 50 musicians.
 The party travelled on via Burgos and Valladolid to Segovia.
 The royal wedding took place in Segovia on 14 November and the new Queen made her entry into Madrid on 27 November.

 Wyts remained in Madrid for another half year.
 He travelled during that time to Toledo with three fellow Flemings.
 He describes the presence of a large contingent of Flemish artisans working on various projects for the king including the construction and administration of the Royal Palace of El Pardo, Aranjuez and El Escorial.
 When the Archdukes left Madrid in May 1571 to travel to Barcelona to embark on the return trip, Wyts left not long after and caught up with them in Aranjuez on 10 June.
 He left ahead of the Archdukes to travel to Barcelona where he had to attend to some business.
 Here he had to wait for the arrival of the ships that would take them to Genoa.
 The flotilla of ships, commanded by John of Austria (the illegitimate son of Emperor Charles V, left the port of Barcelona on 17 July and arrived in Genoa on the 26th.
 They traveled on via Piacenza and Mantua to Innsbruck.
 He writes in glowing terms about the statue of emperor Maximilian I in Innsbruck created by his fellow Fleming Alexander Colyn.
 He traveled on to Vienna where he arrived on 26 August and remained at the Imperial court until 16 April 1572.